 Wolf Winter was sold at auction to Kate Parkin, at Hodder.
-It will be released in February 2015, with German, Swedish, American and Canadian rights secured as well as interest in several other international countries:
+It will be released in February 2015, with German, Swedish, French, American and Canadian rights secured as well as interest in several other international countries:

 Swedish Lapland: 1717; a group of disparate settlers struggles to forge a new life in the shadow of the grim mountain Blackåsen whose dark mythology lies at odds with the repressive, almost feudal control exerted by the church.
 Into this setting, Maija, her husband and two daughters arrive, yearning to forget the traumas that caused them to abandon their native Finland and start anew.

 Not long after their arrival, their teenage daughter Frederika stumbles across the savagely mutilated body of a fellow settler, Eriksson, in a picturesque glade.
 The locals are quick to dismiss the culprit as wolf or bear.
 Maija, however, is unconvinced and compelled by the ghosts of her past she determines to investigate a murder.